 Once the investigative process is complete, the student will be given notice of a Pre-Hearing Meeting scheduled outside of the student's academic schedule.
-Should students not participate in the Pre-Hearing, the conduct process may continue without TTUHSCEP Student Handbook their participation, including the assignment of allegations and Hearing.
-During this meeting, students will be given the opportunity to review the Investigation Report, relevant evidence, and other documents to be used in the Administrative or University Discipline Committee Hearing.
-Other documents include notification of Respondent's allegations, Committee composition, and Hearing script.
+Should students not participate in the Pre-Hearing, the conduct process may continue without their participation, including the assignment of allegations and Hearing.
+During this meeting, students will be given the opportunity to review the Investigation Report, relevant evidence, and other documents to be used in the Administrative or University Discipline Hearing.
+Other documents include notification of Responding Party's allegations, name of Hearing Officer, and Hearing script.
 Following the Pre-Hearing, student(s) will be notified, via the notification procedures, outlined in in the Student Handbook of a date, time, and location of the Hearing.